lukaszkups/lukaszkups.net/contents/notes--list/list/2020-10-02-how-i-ve-made-my-first-indie-game.md

 That's how [BOINK!](https://lukaszkups.itch.io/boink) was born.

 I've decided to not create a direct 1:1 clone, but something that I'll enjoy more, so I've got rid of idea of lines and set only circles (here: white balls) as a thing to hit (here: *boink to* 😉).
-Some time after release I've come up with the idea of additional obstacles in the form of spinning evil squares 😈.
+Some time after initial release I've came up with the idea of additional obstacles in the form of spinning evil squares 😈.

 ## Bad ideas

-On the initial release, after you boink the white ball it was blinking for couple seconds until vanishing and getting removed from the level.
+On the initial release, after you boink the white ball it was blinking for couple seconds until vanish and getting removed from the level.
 During that time, you were still able to collide with it.
-This mechanic has been set on purpose - e.g. because from time to time you had a chance to have a med-pack get spawned (which is disappearing after 2 seconds, but if you make it to collect, you're gonna receive 3 additional moves) and I thought that's gonna be a cool additional obstacle if it get spawned away from you and these blinking balls will make you unable to reach it.
+This mechanic has been set on purpose - e.g. because from time to time you had a chance to get a med-pack spawned (which is disappearing after 2 seconds, but if you were fast enough to collect it, you could receive 3 additional moves) and I thought that's gonna be a cool additional obstacle if it get spawned away from you and these blinking balls will make you unable to reach it.

 It turned out that it wasn't that great idea.